Unleash/unleash/website/docs/reference/feature-toggle-variants.md

 A variant has four components that define it:
 - a **name**:

-    This must be unique among the toggle's variants.
+    This must be unique among the toggle's variants in an environment.
 When working with a toggle with variants in a client, you will typically use the variant's name to find out which variant it is.

 - a **weight**: